messageraft/email-craft/.github/ISSUE_TEMPLATE/DOCS.md

   👉🏽 Need help or tech support?
 Please don't open an issue!
   Head to https://discord.gg/FywZN57mTg or start a Discussion https://github.com/messageraft/email-craft/discussions

-  ❤️ JSX email?
+  ❤️ Email craft?
 Please consider sponsoring our maintainers or telling others about us!
 -->

 - Component or Package Name: